 Clark, Val, and Hannah Sleeth arrived at Tenwek Hospital in Kenya October 2017 to begin their first two year term with World Gospel Mission.
-Clark is taking care of adults and children admitted to the hospital and helping in the outpatient clinics.
-Val is raising their daughter Hannah (born July 15, 2016) and will be helping take care of adults in the hospital once the family is settled.
+Clark is helping run the pediatric department and taking care of adults and helping in the outpatient clinics when needed.
+Val is raising their daughter Hannah (2016) and son Luke (2019) and helps take care of adults in the hospital part-time.
 They are blessed to have opportunities to pray with and encourage patients, disciple medical students and residents, and open their home to the community in and around the hospital compound.

 Having grown up in non-Christian households in New England and the Northwest, Clark and Val both met the Lord in their teen years.

 Initially, Clark’s only exposure to Christianity was the article on Jesus in the children’s encyclopedia.
 When he was fourteen, Clark met the Truth behind the article.
 He was saved, along with his whole family, and was soon sharing the Gospel with his classmates and neighbors.
 Later that year, sitting in the library at lunchtime in St. Johnsbury, Vermont, he felt God’s call to serve as a missionary doctor, and that has been his aim ever since.